Moodstocks/as-extensions/README.md

 # ASE (as-extensions)

-## Purpose
+## WARNING

+This gem is officially unmaintained, deprecated and hated by its original author.

-This gem is built on top of ActiveSupport.
-It provides useful core extensions, methods and modules.
+It provides core extensions, methods and modules on top of ActiveSupport.

-## Warning

-Using this gem will make some classes behave differently than what you are used to.
+Using it makes some classes behave differently than what you are used to.
 The Time and DateTime classes are especially concerned.
-Read the RDoc if you use them.

-Also, tests are desperately needed...

-## How To Install

-ASE is now on RubyGems, so:

-1. `gem install as-extensions`
-2. Add `require 'as-extensions'` to your code.
+It was all a very bad idea.
+If you are using it in your code, you should migrate away from it (and, IMHO, from ActiveSupport altogether).
+If you need help doing this, please get in touch (with @catwell).

 ## Copyright